-The engagement leader and senior engagement team members supervise the audit, review the work done, direct the team and control audit quality.
-Our audit software, Aura, is designed to help team members track the progress of the engagement and therefore make sure that all work has been completed, that work is reviewed by the relevant individuals including the engagement leader, and, where relevant, the engagement quality control reviewer (Quality Review Partner).
-Aura also helps us ensure that all matters arising have been appropriately addressed.
+The engagement leader and senior engagement team members supervise the audit, review the work done, direct the team and maintain audit quality at the engagement level.
+Our audit software, Aura Platinum, is designed to help team members track the progress of the engagement and therefore make sure that all work has been completed, that work is reviewed by the relevant individuals including the engagement leader, and, where relevant, the engagement quality control reviewer (Quality Review Partner).
+Aura Platinum also helps us ensure that all matters arising have been appropriately addressed.

 In addition to reviews by the engagement leader and senior engagement team members, all staff are expected to critically self-review their own work to make sure that it meets the relevant requirements.